JohnSebastianHussey/midilearn/README.md

 # midilearn
-Module for implementing MIDI Learn feature (common in DAWs) in the browser.
+Module for implementing MIDI Learn feature often found in DAWs in the browser.